 Tamarind Margacheve at Chuchito Perez

 This is an amazingly sweet and tart twist on the classic margarita and for me it is the best one in the city.
 A chilled delight full of tamarind paste (made from fruit taken from the tamarindus tree) and tequila but what takes it to the next level is the coronita (small Corona), turned upside down, which diffuses into the drink slowly as you sip, taking the edge off the sweetness and keeping it the perfect consistency.
-We always bring out of town guests to try one and they always love it – plus its makes for a fun picture!
+We always bring out of town guests to try one and they always love it!

 Rol de Guayaba at Panadería Rosetta